JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular-revisited.md

 ```

 As you can see, we use the `code` property of the `NavigationCancel` event to check if the resolver returned no data.
 If so, we navigate to
 the 404 page and replace the url.
-We replace the url because otherwise the browser back button will just trigger the 404 redirect again.
+We replace the url because otherwise the browser back button will just trigger the 404 redirect again,
-This code will handle all cases where resolve guards emit nothing in the whole app, instead of having to redirect to 404 in every resolve
+seemingly doing nothing.
+This small piece of code will handle **all** cases where resolve guards emit nothing, for the whole app, instead of
-guard.
+having to redirect to 404 in every resolve guard.

 My conclusion is that `ResolveFn` is not so bad after all.
-It prevents us from having to do state management outside of any route guard,
+It prevents us from having to do additional state management outside of any route
-which means less code.
+guard, which means less code.
 So let's put it to good use.

 ## Remixing the loader into Angular